martinberger-ch/oci-monitoring/README.md

 - OS access as user _opc_ and SSH private key available for Ansible playbook execution
 - /etc/hosts configured
 - Ansible and Git configured
-- SELinux disabled in /etc/selinux/config
+- SELinux set to PERMISSIVE in /etc/selinux/config